johnolamide/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 # 0x0C-Python-Almost-a-Circle

 ## Task 0
-- [ ] `/tests`
+- [x] `/tests`
-> ll your files, classes and methods must be unit tested and be PEP 8 validated.
+> All your files, classes and methods must be unit tested and be PEP 8 validated.

 ## Task 1
 - [x] `models/base.py`